 Full-time faculty who want to update their profile information, see:

 You can find copies of all my journal articles and book chapters here at PhilPapers.

-I am author of two books: Resilience & Melancholy: pop music, feminism, neoliberalism (2015), and The Conjectural Body: gender, race, and the philosophy of music (2010).
-I am currently writing a manuscript titled (for now) The Sonic Episteme: acoustic resonance & post-identity biopolitics; it is under contract with Duke University Press.
+I am author of three books: The Sonic Episteme is under contract with Duke University Press, Resilience & Melancholy: pop music, feminism, neoliberalism (2015), and The Conjectural Body: gender, race, and the philosophy of music (2010).

 At UNC Charlotte I have taught undergraduate and graduate classes such as:

 Social & Political Philosophy

 Theories of Neoliberalism

 Arts & Society: Music (on Punk, Hip Hop, & Disco)

 Global Relations: Global Hip Hop: Rap, Race, & Diaspora